DoctorKhan/The-Human-Experiment-Book/src/15_part_aftermath/19_war_on_magic.md

-# Chapter 13: The War on Magic
+# Chapter 15: The War on Magic — The Silencing of the Prophets

-*Dr. Chen stared at the historical timeline he had been constructing, his face growing pale as the pattern became clear.
-The systematic persecution of consciousness technologies wasn't random cultural evolution—it was a coordinated, multi-millennial campaign.*
+The systematic persecution of consciousness technologies was not random cultural evolution—it was a coordinated, multi-millennial campaign to eliminate the Tree of Life wisdom that could have freed humanity from the Rulers' control.

-*"We've been calling it the 'War on Magic,'" he said to the assembled team, "but that makes it sound like fantasy.
-This was real.
-This was systematic.
-And it's still happening."*

 ## The Alba Inheritance: Consciousness as Advanced Technology